cjratcliff/ml-compiled/docs/statistics.rst

     H(x_1,x_2,...,x_n) = n/\sum_{i=1}^n \frac{1}{x_i}

 Cannot be computed if one of the numbers is zero since that would necessitate dividing by zero.

+Used for the F1-score, which is the Harmonic mean of the precision and recall.

 Heteroscedasticity
 --------------------